Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

 Pretty close to the Jeronimos Monastery, on the northern bank of the Tagus River stands Padrão dos Descobrimentos – a glorious monument that celebrates the Portuguese Age of Discovery during the 15th and 16th centuries.

-CastawayTip: The mosaics in front of the monument picture a world map.
+The mosaic in front of the monument pictures a world map.
 It makes a great photo from the viewpoint.

 Torre de Belém

 The last stop on our itinerary is the most famous building in Portugal.
 I’m pretty sure you’ve already seen a lot of postcards and fridge magnets with it, but it’s time to see the real deal.